Baqend/docker-java/README.md

 # docker-java
-Ubuntu 16.04 with Oracle Java 8
+Ubuntu 16.04 with Oracle Java 8 JRE (not JDK!)